How Much to Fit a Shower in the UK?

 Pros:

-• Eco-friendly
+• Eco-friendly.

-• Offers up to 99.6% efficiency
+• Offers up to 99.6% efficiency.

-• Easier to modify
+• Easier to modify.

-• Privacy
+• Privacy.

 Cons:

-• A qualified electrician is required to fit the shower
+• A qualified electrician is required to fit the shower.

-• Reduced water pressure
+• Reduced water pressure.

 Power Shower Cost

-Power showers feature built-in pumps that enhance water pressure, as the pump pushes water through at a high pressure by combining the hot and cold water supply.
+Power showers feature built-in pumps that enhance water pressure, as the pump pushes water through at high pressure by combining the hot and cold water supply.

 power shower

-The average supply cost of a power shower is about £195 to £640.
+The average supply cost of a power shower is about £195 – £640.

 Pros:

-• Great for properties with low-water pressure
+• Great for properties with low-water pressure.

-• Offers the best shower experience
+• Offers the best shower experience.

 Cons:

-• Power showers aren't compatible with combi boilers
+• Power showers aren't compatible with combi boilers.

-• Expensive options
+• Expensive options.

-Mixer Shower Cost
+Mixer Shower Installation Cost

 Mixer showers also draw the cold and hot water supply and force it through the attached shower head.
 They are compatible with combi boilers and loss pressure gravity systems.